ayeAlvo/gas-optimizations-solidity/README.md

 <br>
 <hr>

-25. ## Use `indexed` events as they are less costly compared to non-indexed ones [[Ref](https://twitter.com/maurelian_/status/1488691543544320000)]
+25. ## Use `indexed` events as they are less costly compared to non-indexed ones [[Ref](https://twitter.com/maurelian_/status/1488691543544320000)] - Event is missing `indexed` fields.
+(Non-critical)

+    _Index event fields make the field more quickly accessible to off-chain tools that parse events.
+However, note that each index field costs extra gas during emission, so it’s not necessarily best to index the maximum allowed per event (threefields).
+Each event should use three indexed fields if there are three or more fields, and gas usage is not particularly of concern for the events in question. `If there are fewer than three fields, all of the fields should be indexed`._

-    _Using the `indexed` keyword for value types such as uint, bool, and address saves gas costs, as seen in the example below.
-However, this is only the case for value types, whereas indexing bytes and strings are more expensive than their unindexed version._
+    _Using the `indexed` keyword for value types such as `uint`, `bool`, and `address` saves gas costs, as seen in the example below.
+However, this is only the case for value types, whereas indexing `bytes` and `strings` are more expensive than their unindexed version._

 Before: